Layered Monoidal Theories I: Diagrammatic Algebra and Applications: ZX-calculus and measurement based quantum computing

-In the definition of a layered signature (Definition~\ref{def:layered-signature}), the generators between the layers are all of the type 1-1, i.e.~the arity and coarity both consist of a single layer (this is in contrast to the generators within the layers, whose arity and coarity are lists of colours).
-This restriction is imposed as there is no uniform way to draw an arbitrary generator between a list (product) of layers.
-Since we do want the layers to interact, we introduce the mixed (co)arities at the level of terms.
-To this end, we need the notion of a {\em recursive sorting procedure}, which imposes some restrictions on what kinds of terms can be introduced.
-Each layered theory comes with a fixed recursive sorting procedure, within which the terms of the theory are generated.
+\begin{remark} In the definition of a layered signature (Definition~\ref{def:layered-signature}), the generators between the layers are all of the sort 1-1, i.e.~the arity and coarity both consist of a single layer -- this is in contrast to the generators within the layers, whose arity and coarity are lists of colours.
+This restriction is imposed as there is no obvious generalisation of the rule~\ref{term:int-box} to generators with multiple layers in the (co)arity that would make use of the diagrammatic notation.
+For example, if there was a generator $f\in\mathcal F(\omega\rho,\tau\mu)$, the rule would need to assume two terms $x : (A:\omega\mid B:\omega)$ and $y : (C:\rho\mid D:\rho)$, and output two terms with the sorts $(f(A,C):\tau\mid f(B,D):\tau)$ and $(f(A,C):\mu\mid f(B,D):\mu)$ each of which would need to be indexed with the terms $x$ and $y$; it is not clear how to draw this.
+Graphically producing such terms is important, since the crucial aspect of reasoning with layered theories amounts to ``sliding'' the internal terms through the diagram: see e.g.~the equations in Figures~\ref{fig:structural-twocells-monoidal} and~\ref{fig:structural-twocells-functors-ext}. \end{remark}

+Despite Remark~\ref{rem:external-generators-sliding}, the layers are allowed to interact via terms with non-singleton (co)arities: such terms are introduced at the level of rules that define terms rather than as generators.
+We thus define a layered theory (Definition~\ref{def:layered-theory}) relative to further recursive rules extending the basic ones in Figure~\ref{fig:layered-terms}.
+The additional rules we shall consider are the {\em symmetry terms} (Definition~\ref{def:symmetry-terms}), {\em opfibrational terms} (Figure~\ref{fig:opfibrational-terms}) and {\em fibrational terms} (Figure~\ref{fig:fibrational-terms}).
+In the next section, we will also add the rule for the {\em cobox} (Definition~\ref{def:cobox}), although the terms generated by this rule can always be eliminated.
+Any choice of these additional rules is referred to as a {\em recursive sorting procedure}.
+We remark that any choice of a recursive sorting procedure does not change the set of internal terms.